Are all Weakly Convex and Decomposable Polyhedral Surfaces Infinitesimally Rigid?: Finding the eigenvalues of with Mathematica

 yields the expected dihedral angle of $\alpha_0 := \pi/2$.
 This is the initial dihedral angle.

 Of course, the total angle around the edge $A5,A6$ is the sum of the individual dihedral angles.
 Since they are all equal, we obtain $4 \cdot \pi/2 = 2\pi$, which is not much of a surprise.
 In particular, since we haven't deformed the metric inside of the polyhedron yet, everything is nice and Euclidean and dihedral angles naturally sum up to $2\pi$.
-A useful fact to remember. \\ Recalling that the entries of $M_T$ are the derivatives of the total angle around each edge with respect to the corresponding edge length, we are faced with an ambiguity since differentiating the expression obtained by equation \ref{eq1}, slows the calculations down considerably.
+A useful fact to remember.

+Recalling that the entries of $M_T$ are the derivatives of the total angle around each edge with respect to the corresponding edge length, we are faced with a complication since differentiating the expression obtained by Equation \eqref{eq1} slows the calculations down considerably.
 Thus as a first step and in order to facilitate computations, we'll make the following approximation:

 In other words, the interior edge lengths of the triangulation receive a tiny length variation, say $\epsilon$ (of course, $\epsilon >0 $), which (eventually) induces a change in the total angle around the modified edge and all the remaining interior edges as well.
 As remarked earlier, prior to the change of interior edge lengths the geometry is perfectly Euclidean.
 Hence $\omega_{i0} = 2\pi$, even without calculating any CM determinants.
 In that vein, we can reformulate the approximated derivative as